firecmsco/firecms/website/docs/hooks/use_side_entity_controller.md

 :::tip
-If you want to override the entity schema of some entity or path, at the app level, you can pass a `SchemaResolver` to your `FireCMS` instance to set an override.
+If you want to override the entity schema of some entity or path, at the app level, you can pass a `SchemaOverrideHandler` to your `FireCMS` instance to set an override.
 :::